ClarkGH/jm_react_test/README.md

 1. /dist contains the bundled javascript/styles and the main html file
 2. /server contains the simple node.js server code
-3. /src contains the pre-transpiles javascript as well as the CSS styles.
+3. /src contains the pre-transpiled javascript as well as the CSS styles.